 Their sin debt, their obligations to keep the law, the punishment God’s justice demands for their disobedience, all of this He eternally laid on Christ, received from Christ and found in Christ!
 Before the world began, before any man was created, before any had yet fallen in Adam, God, in His eternal electing love in Christ, and by His eternal decree, already laid the sins of His people on His Son, and already received from Christ full satisfaction for those sins.
 From eternity, the Lord Jesus Christ loved righteousness and hated iniquity.
 Yet, from eternity, in the decree of God, our Lord Jesus Christ was made sin for His people as the Lamb of God, and He was slain in God’s will and purpose. “...ye were redeemed...with the precious blood of Christ as of a lamb without blemish and without spot who verily was foreordained before the foundation of the world” (1 Pet.
 1:18-20; Rev. 13:8; 2 Cor.
 5:21; 1 Pet.
 2:24).
 Thus, God knew what we were in ourselves from eternity.
 Nevertheless, He chose us in Christ to eternal salvation, to be holy and without blame before Him in love (Eph.
 1:4).
 Election, therefore, is God, in His sovereign mercy, choosing His people in Christ before time began (Rom.
 9:15).
 Two staggering things have been accomplished from eternity in the mind of God the Father: First, He made His Son and His elect people one.
 He received sinners as He received His Son.
 Second, and more incomprehensible than the first, He made Christ sin for them, and plunged the sword of His justice into His Son, even in His eternal decrees (Zech.
 13:7)!

 That God chose His people in Christ meant that He left others outside of Christ.
 What does it mean to be outside of Christ?
 It means that God leaves us to obey His law and answer His justice for our disobedience in our own person.
 It means that we, in ourselves, must obey God, and we, in ourselves, must bear our own sins before God for our own disobedience.
 There is nothing, nothing, nothing, that so frightens me as the thought of bearing my own sins before God!!
 Yet, where is the injustice in God for requiring a man to give an answer for his own thoughts, words and deeds?
 Again, if we were truly concerned about injustice, wouldn’t it rather shock us to know that God never thought of His people’s sins as their own, but charged them and laid them and saw them on Christ (Isa.
 53:4-12)?
-Shouldn’t it stagger our sense of justice that God predestinated Christ to be delivered up to His justice and to the hands of wicked men for the sins of His people, which were made His (Acts 2:23; Ps.
+Shouldn’t it stagger our sense of justice that God predestinated Christ to be delivered up to His justice and to the hands of wicked men for the sins of His people made His (Acts 2:23; Ps.
 40:12; 2 Cor.
 5:21)?!
 But He did not stop there!
 For when in God’s eternal decree, Christ was slain, it was not an unwilling sacrifice on Christ's part.
 It was for love that He gave Himself to God for His people (Eph.
 5:25-27; Gal.
 2:20; John 15:13; 1 John 3:16; 4:9-10)!
 “He put away sins by the sacrifice of Himself” (Heb.
 9:26).
 He offered Himself to God for His people in love with all of His heart, soul, mind and strength!
 "I lay down my life for the sheep" (John 10:15).
 “He offered up Himself” (Heb.
 7:27)!
+"Thy law is within my heart" (Ps.
+40:7)!
 He held nothing back!
 God wouldn’t accept all of creation because He required His Son to die (Mark 14:36).
 Nor would Christ offer less than Himself to God for His people!

 Men object that God would, of His own will, show mercy only to some, by choosing them in Christ, while leaving others outside of Christ to keep His law and answer His justice in their own person.
 But all such objections reveal an underlying attitude of pride, as if God owes me something, I who am a sinner!
 God owes no man anything.
 If God treats man with strict justice, what does He do more than earthly kings who uphold order in their own kingdoms?
 To think we deserve mercy is to think high thoughts of ourselves and low thoughts of God!
 There are several problems with objecting to God’s electing love in Christ.
 First, because God is God and we are men.
 He gives no account of any of His matters to any of His creatures (Job 33:13)!
 “He puts no trust in his saints; yea, the heavens are not clean in his sight” (Job 15:15)!
 Second, because man deserves nothing more than justice before God.
 It is folly to object to God’s eternal counsels.
 God is righteous in all His ways and holy in all His works (Ps.
 145:17; Deut.
 32:4)!
-If God did it, it therefore must be right!
+If God did it, it must therefore be right, just because He did it!
 To require God to explain His eternal counsels is more than we demand of ourselves.
 What home or business or government can hope to survive if every individual must understand and agree with every step in every decision?!
 Yet, we require God to explain His reasonings to us, to us whose hearts are desperately wicked and deceitful above all things?!!

 We cannot begin to understand how God could be God from everlasting and to everlasting (Ps.
 90:2)!
 Yet He is!
 And this is our security (Deut.
 33:27; Heb.
 1:12; 13:8)!
 What this means is that there was never a time when God did not view His people in Christ!
 And there was never a time when God did not view those who are outside of Christ except as they are in Adam and in their own person.
 Therefore, we can see that if God “hated Esau” by not choosing Esau in Christ, that He therefore also hated Esau for what he was in his own person: a profane man who traded his birthright to eternal blessings for a bowl of stew to satisfy his belly.
 “Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things” (Php.
 3:19).
 In ourselves, we are no different than Esau.
 “But God, who is rich in mercy, for his great love wherewith he loved us, even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) and hath raised us up together, and made us sit together in heavenly places in Christ Jesus” (Eph.
 2:4-6).
 Yes, Eph.
 2:4-6 speaks of God’s work in time.
 But “known unto God are all His works from the foundation of the world” (Acts 15:18).
 Therefore, in eternal election, this too was in His heart from eternity.
 There was never a time when it could not be said, “But God who is rich in mercy for His great love wherewith He loved us,” because this has ever been His mind towards those He chose in Christ, in spite of what we are in ourselves!
 In spite of all that we are in ourselves, God chose us in Christ before the foundation of the world!